gconfs-conferences/csharp-2018/slides.md

 }
 ```

-> - The integer i is in 4 different places, can we reduce?
+> - The integer i is in 4 different places, can it be improved?

 ## Control structures - for